froggey/Mezzano/README.md

 `M-L`          Redraw the screen.

-`C-Q`          Insert the next key typed without intepretting it as a command.
+`C-Q`          Insert the next key typed without interpreting it as a command.

 `C-Space`      If the point is at the mark and the mark is active, deactivate the mark.
 Otherwise, activate the mark and move it to the point.